Jordan tenders to buy 120,000 tons feed barley, traders say

 PHOTO

-HAMBURG - Jordan's state grains buyer issued an international tender to purchase up to 120,000 metric tons of animal feed barley, European traders said on Thursday.
+HAMBURG - Jordan's state grains buyer has issued an international tender to purchase up to 120,000 metric tons of animal-feed barley, European traders said on Thursday.

 A new announcement had been expected by traders after Jordan made no purchase in its previous tender for 120,000 tons of barley on Wednesday.